medibloc/panacea-mainnet/panacea-2/upgrade.md

 Currently, all validator nodes are being operated by MediBloc.
 So, MediBloc is going to upgrade all validator nodes on `January 5, 2021 at or around 14:00 UTC` (`23:00 KST`).
 After that, MediBloc will provide the new `genesis.json` with all full-node operators, so that they can upgrade their nodes based on it.

 It will take about 2 hours conservatively to upgrade all validators.
-Thus, I would like to block deposits and withdrawals for about 6 hours, including the duration you upgrade your nodes and clients.
+Thus, I would like to ask you to block deposits and withdrawals for about 6 hours, including the duration you upgrade your nodes and clients.

 ## Major Updates